oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Configuration overrides can be used in combination with Domain in Image and Domain in PV domains.
   For Model in Image domains (introduced in 3.0.0), use [Model in Image Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) instead.

-* A WebLogic domain home must not contain any situational configuration XML file in its `optconfig` directory that was not placed there by the operator.
-Any existing situational configuration XML files in this directory will be deleted and replaced by your operator override templates, if any.
+* A WebLogic domain home must not contain any configuration overrides XML file in its `optconfig` directory that was not placed there by the operator.
+Any existing configuration overrides XML files in this directory will be deleted and replaced by your operator override templates, if any.

 * If you want to override a JDBC, JMS, or WLDF (diagnostics) module, then the original module must be located in your domain home `config/jdbc`, `config/jms`, and `config/diagnostics` directory, respectively.
 These are the default locations for these types of modules.